 There’s a wealth of information and research supporting the idea that leaders who use emotional intelligence can create to better working relationships and positively influence their teams and organizations.

 Developing your emotional intelligence is a key step to making interactions less transactional and more meaningful.
-In short, leveraging emotional intelligence, or RelateAbility – the ability to relate to others – can help managers resolve workplace conflicts and make teams stronger.
+In short, leveraging emotional intelligence, or RelateAbility – the ability to relate to others – can help both first-time managers and experienced leaders resolve workplace conflicts and make teams stronger.

 This sounds straightforward, but can be tricky for managers to navigate without the right tools.
-Here are some tips for managers to better leverage emotional intelligence in their teams.
+Here, from our book, are some tips for managers to better leverage emotional intelligence in their teams.

 How we communicate is a critical part of working together, but it can also be a key contributor to conflict.
 Team relationships are often put in conflict when a natural characteristic or communication style of a team member is perceived as being negative or unwanted.

 It’s important that we understand how our natural styles can be seen by others, especially if they are being misapplied or overused in a specific situation.
 Even in the best use of our communication styles, there will be those who are more sensitive to certain characteristics.
 This can be based on previous negative experiences with someone sharing your communication style, assumptions and beliefs of cultural norms, or personal preferences for communication styles like their own.